Quit Your Job to Travel the World

 Do You Want to Quit Your Job to Travel?

-Quiting your job to travel full time is often something people only dream about.
-But, realize that it’s just as possible for you as it is most other people to leave everything behind and embark on a worldwide travel journey.
+Quitting your job to travel full-time is often something people only dream about.
+But, realize that it’s just as possible for you as it is for most other people to leave everything behind for a world travel journey.

-For some of us it’s playing in a competitive sports league, sculpting or developing mobile apps.
-Every one of us has our own spark.
-If you’re like me, that inspiration is exploring as many corners of this earth as possible.
-If this resonates with you, then you’re mindset is perfect for leaving your job to take on a grand adventure.
+For some, this spark is playing in a competitive sports league, sculpting, or developing mobile apps.
+If you’re like me, that inspiration is traveling to as many corners of this earth as possible.

-Wanderlust has us travel lovers by the wrist and it just keeps pulling.
+Wanderlust pulls travel lovers like us by the wrist, and it just keeps pulling.
 We spend every vacation from work and every long weekend planning our next adventure.
-We dream of the day that we can break away from work culture’s mold.
+We dream of the day that we can break away from traditional work culture.

-The places you’ll see and cultures you’ll encounter will enable you to connect with so many people in the future.
+All the different places you’ll see and the cultures you’ll encounter will also enable you to connect with so many people in the future.

 You’ll be able to bond with people over past travel adventures and understand different ways of thinking.
-While on the road, you’ll make friends and other connections that will open up new paths in life.
+While on the road, new friends and connections will open up more paths in life.
 These will be things that you never even saw coming.

-Whether it’s an invitation to stay at a summer home or a new career opportunity, the people you will meet after you quit your job to travel will be huge influences in your life.
+Whether it’s an invitation to stay at a summer home or an entirely new career opportunity, the people you will meet after you quit your job to travel will be huge influences in your life.
 Plus, to put it simply, you’ll be a heck of a lot more interesting!

-How to Quit Your Job to Travel Full Time
+How to Quit Your Job & Travel Full-Time

-If travel is something you’re passionate about, so much so that you’ve considered to quit your job to travel, then ask yourself: what is stopping you?
-What is preventing you from making that leap, and even possibly making a living doing it?
+If travel is something you’re passionate enough about that you’ve considered quitting your job for it, then ask yourself a few questions.
+What is currently stopping you?
+What is preventing you from making the leap?

 Extenuating circumstances aside, it is my fundamental belief we should all strive to work for something we love!
 Personally, this realization hit me hardest in 2018.
 That feeling only intensified until I finally quit my job and left New York City for greener pastures.

-Here are a couple essential ways you can prepare to quit your job to travel.
-They take work and you’ll need to be diligent in keeping your goals on track.
-But in the end, it’ll definitely be worth it.
+Here are some essential tips to help you prepare to quit your job to travel.
+It’ll take serious work and you’ll need to be diligent in keeping your goals on track.
+But in the end, everything will be worth it.